gray rectangle with angle

 Local trucking

 You might deliver goods from a factory or warehouse to stores or from one business to another within about a 200-mile square radius.
-Local truckers don’t always cross state lines, but they might it’s necessary to complete their route.
+Local truckers don’t always cross state lines, but they might if it’s necessary to complete their route.

 There are three classes of CDL:

+The licensing process varies by state, but every state requires you to complete a written test and a practical driving test.
 The best place to start is to obtain a CDL handbook from your state.
 You can study this and take the CDL test on your own if you’d like.
 Many drivers prefer to take a CDL course at a trucking school to add some structure to the learning process.

 OTR trucker salary ranges

-According to the U.S. Bureau of Labor Statistics, the 2019 median pay for heavy and tractor-trailer truck drivers was $45,260 per year or $21.76 per hour.
+According to the U.S. Bureau of Labor Statistics, the 2023 median pay for heavy and tractor-trailer truck drivers was $54,320 per year or $26.12 per hour.
 But trucker salaries vary to a great degree.

-Pros and cons of Over-the-road trucking
+Pros of over-the-road trucking

 1. Over-the-road truck driving jobs offer flexibility and freedom.